48302-DiogoJesus/octoflows/_CODE_TODO.md

 - Support more levels: e.g., list[list[DAGTaskNode]]
-    Find a better way to iterate through them to avoid repetition -Pytest?
+    Find a better way to iterate through them to avoid repetition
+- Pytest?
 Test the DAG operations in multiple types of DAGs + DAG partitions actually work

+- Make the visualization dashboard also work with in-memory storage (inmemory storage exposes itself on a port?)

 - [NP] Avoid Intermediate storage - sometimes writes can be avoided (leave it up to the worker logic)